- PROFESSOR & CHAIR Oncological Sciences

 AACR Outstanding Investigator Award for Breast Cancer Research

 ResearchThe Parsons laboratory seeks to investigate tumor suppressor and oncogene signaling pathways that are altered in human solid tumors using a multidisciplinary approach that includes genetics, biochemistry, bioinformatics, and pathology.
 Thematic topics that are currently under investigation include dissection of the regulation and function of the PTEN tumor suppressor, determination of the impact of altered PTEN signals in cancer progression and altered energy metabolism, molecular pathogenesis of breast carcinoma initiation and progression, and examination of epigenetic and chromatin reprogramming as consequence of altered cancer signal pathways.
 Past accomplishments include discovery of PTEN, elucidation of the frequent alteration of the PI3K/PTEN pathway in a wide variety of cancers, generation of mouse models of cancer due to PTEN mutation, and identification of PREX2 as a regulator of PTEN function.
+The Parsons

 Parsons R, Li GM, Longley MJ, Fang WH, Papadopoulos N, Jen J, de la Chapelle A, Kinzler KW, Vogelstein B, Modrich P. Hypermutability and mismatch repair deficiency in RER+ tumor cells.
 Cell 1993 Dec; 75(6).